EAlmadi/Phase3_project/README.md

 ## 4. Modeling
 We resampled the data to address the issue of class imbalance by using SMOTE and Stratified sampling so that the models can learn from both classes

-We used the '''train test split split method to split the data into training and testing sets using a ```70/30 split
+We used the train test split split method to split the data into training and testing sets using a ```70/30 split

 2 models were used to model our data i.e logistic regresion and decision trees to find out which trained our data better.

-__Visual Data Analysis:__

 ## 5. Evaluation